Makuta Station

 Makuta Station (馬来田駅, Makuta-eki) is a passenger railway station in the city of Kisarazu, Chiba Prefecture, Japan, operated by the East Japan Railway Company (JR East).

 Lines

 Makuta Station is a station on the Kururi Line, and is located 13.9 km from the terminus of the line at Kisarazu Station.

 Station layout

-The station consists of a single side platform serving bidirectional traffic.
+The station consists of a single side platform that serves bidirectional traffic.
 The platform is short, and can only handle trains with a length of five carriages or less.
 The station formerly had two opposed side platforms; however, one platform is no longer in operation.
 The station is staffed.

 Platform

 History

 Makuta Station was opened on December 28, 1912 as a station on the Chiba Prefectural Railways Kururi Line.
 The line was nationalized into the Japanese Government Railways (JGR) on September 1, 1923.
 The JGR became the Japan National Railways (JNR) after World War II.
 The station was absorbed into the JR East network upon the privatization of the JNR on April 1, 1987.